RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 We don’t know much about kratom hair loss — science hasn’t proven it exists yet.
 But online reports of the negative effects are enough to make you vigilant.

-If you’re experiencing hair loss for any reason, you may want to discontinue Kratom use.
+If you’re experiencing hair loss for any reason, you may want to discontinue kratom use.
 But if there’s one thing you should definitely do, it’s talk to a healthcare professional.

-In the meantime, take our advice: cut down on the Kratom.
+In the meantime, take our advice: cut down on the kratom.
 This stuff isn’t great for your body (or your health, in general).

 And while there are arguably some good reasons to take it (like kicking another drug habit), the long-term side effects are worrisome at best.